Humanstate/api-client-public-module/README.md

 # DESCRIPTION

 The PayProp API Public Module is a standalone module that will allow you to interact with the PayProp API, through a normalised interface.
 This interface abstracts authentication methods, request and response building and more.

-        This module B<should> be used to access various API requests as defined in C<PayProp::API::Public::Client::Request::*>.
+This module **should** be used to access various API requests as defined in `PayProp::API::Public::Client::Request::*`.

-# ATTRIBUTES

-        C<PayProp::API::Public::Client> implements the following attributes.

-## export

-        my $Export = $Client->export;
-        my $beneficiaries_export = $Export->beneficiaries;

-        See L<PayProp::API::Public::Client::Request::Export> for available attributes.

-## entity

-        my $Entity = $Client->entity;
-        my $payment_entity = $Entity->payment;

-        See L<PayProp::API::Public::Client::Request::Entity> for available attributes.

-# METHODS

 # ATTRIBUTES